tianhom0919/tianhom/th-ws/docs/intro.md

 # Welcome to Eng Tian Hom's Site!

 Hi there!
 I'm Eng Tian Hom, an electronic engineer with a passion for learning and sharing knowledge.
-On this site, I share my insights, tutorials, and resources on various topics, including programming, machine learning, and web development.
+On this site, I share my insights, tutorials, and resources on various topics.

 ## What You'll Find Here: